 Tomato plants need weekly love in order to help them produce larger tomatoes and to maximize the harvest.
 Pruning also helps keep the plant healthy and free from potential diseases and bugs.

-Pruning tomatoes should be done about once a week by pinching off the “suckers” in the “V” of the main stem and branches.
-If the suckers have grown too large they should be cut with pruning shears, so that the plant is not damaged.
+Pruning tomatoes should be done about once a week by pinching off the “suckers” in the “V” of the main stem and branches (See below picture).
+If the suckers have grown too large they should be cut with pruning shears, carefully, so that the plant is not damaged.

-Additional Pruning Tips
+Additional Tomato Pruning Tips

-Also, if the plant starts to grow taller than you would like, you can cut the top branch to reduce its height.
+Also, if the plant starts to grow taller than you would like, you can cut the top branch off to reduce its height.
 Once all of the fruit has ripened and been removed from the stem, the leftover stems can be cut off as well.

-This will also the plant to focus on ripening the fruit that is currently on the plant, to ensure you are able to harvest the tomatoes before it freezes outside.
+This will also allow the plant to focus on ripening the fruit that is currently hanging on the plant’s branches much quicker, to ensure you are able to harvest the tomatoes before it freezes outside.

 Happy Tomato Pruning!